 It's hard to imagine a better outing in the White Mountains than an ascent of Mt.
 Washington with an overnight in the Observatory.
-On the way up we can ascend the peak by any number of routes, whether it’s the standard Lion’s Head winter route, a multi-pitch ice climb in Huntington Ravine, or a long snow climb of Tuckerman’s Left Gully.
+On the way up we can ascend the peak by any number of routes.
 The good news is that when you get to the summit, instead of turning around and wearily hiking back down, you’ll pry open the heavy door of the Observatory and soon find yourself transported to another world.

 You’ll sleep in a comfortable bunk and enjoy a nice dinner prepared by the Observatory staff, in addition to snacks and drinks.
 In the evening you will get a tour of the weather observation room and you’ll have the chance to speak with some of the observers and to learn about meteorology, local Mt.
 Washington weather and other important work that is done at this unique station.
-Afterwards, you can wind down with a drink while watching a DVD on the couch.
-Sleep in as late as you want, then by mid morning we’ll begin the trek back down, either via Lion’s Head or possibly Boot Spur.
+Sleep in until breakfast time, then by mid-morning we’ll begin the trek back down, either via Lion’s Head or possibly Boott Spur.

-$500 per person.
-Maximum group size is 11 people, which will be led by Mark Synnott, plus a second guide.
+$520 per person.
+Maximum group size is 9 people, plus guides.
 Price includes equipment rental, dinner and breakfast in the Obs, plus two days of guiding on the mountain.

 Other Mountaineering Courses: